solaeus/dust/README.md

 }
 ```

-Dust is an interpreted, dynamically typed language with first class functions.
+Dust is an interpreted, strictly typed language with first class functions.
 It emphasises concurrency by allowing any group of statements to be executed in parallel.
-It is *data-oriented*, with extensive tools to manage structured and relational data.
 Dust includes built-in tooling to import and export data in a variety of formats, including JSON, TOML, YAML and CSV.

 <!--toc:start-->
 - [Dust](#dust)